movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 backreferences, block-group `used`, device `bytes_used`, and superblock `bytes_used` are transaction deltas materialized through delayed references.

-Delayed metadata references now combine signed add/drop operations with the same extent, parent, owning root, and level identity.
+Delayed metadata references combine signed add/drop operations with the same extent, parent, owning root, and level identity.
 They are essential both for performance and to avoid recursively changing the extent tree while COWing another tree.
-The queue does not yet alter extent items.
-Its materializer must handle skinny metadata and the active backreference format explicitly rather than infer them only from item size.
+A commit-only handle drains them to a fixed point because COWing the extent tree can queue more work.
+New skinny metadata extents are created with an inline reference; additions to existing extents use explicit tree/shared block-reference items, and drops handle either representation.
+Legacy non-skinny metadata and unsupported inline-reference forms fail explicitly.

 A replaced metadata block is not immediately passed to `btrfs_space_pin()`.
 It may still be referenced by a snapshot or shared tree.
-Delayed-reference materialization must first apply the drop to the on-disk reference count and pin the extent only if that count becomes zero.
-Until that exists, a transaction containing delayed refs cannot successfully finalize.
+The materializer first applies the drop to the on-disk reference count and pins the extent only if that count becomes zero.

 ## B-tree mutation